suitableDev/myTaskManager/README.md

 air
 ```
 # Option 2: Run Locally With Docker 🐳
 *From main app folder.
-Ensure you have updateed the example docker-compose.env*
+Ensure you have updated the example docker-compose.env*

 Build and start the backend and database using Docker Compose